 Now, if you do have the room in your budget, I’d definitely recommend Candles By Victoria.
 Her candles are so cute and such good quality!
 The only thing is they are a bit pricier (but totally worth it) and shipping can also get expensive, especially if you live outside of the United States.
 Side note – their “Marshmallow Campfire” candle is literally the best thing I’ve ever smelled.

 But Bath and Body Works would be my go to place for candles.
-They smell good, they look nice, they last long, always lots of options (especially for fall and winter), easy to order online (often with free shipping) and you can usually get a good deal.
-If you subscribe to email notifications from Bath and Body Works, they’ll send you coupons and let you know when sales are happening.
+They smell good, they look nice, they last long, always lots of options (especially around the holidays), easy to order online (often with free shipping) and you can usually get a good deal.
+If you subscribe to Bath and Body Works emails, they’ll send you coupons and let you know when sales are happening.
 I usually buy when they have their 2 for 1 deals (or buy one get one free).
 As soon as I get the notification email for that sale, I stock up on all my fall and winter faves.
 This would include “Marshmallow Fireside” (similar to Candles by Victoria’s Marshmallow Campfire), “Sweet Cinnamon Pumpkin” and “Leaves”.

 And soup!
 Food is the one universal thing that brings people together.
 Personally I’m not a huge fan of cooking, so I like easy.
-My favorite sweater weather meal is soup in the crock pot and fresh bread from the bread maker.
+My favorite sweater weather meal is soup in the crock pot and fresh bread from the bread maker (Amazon always has amazing deals by the way).
 This way you just throw the ingredients in and let those magic machines do the work for you.
 Click here for more hygge food ideas.

 If you want to create hygge style, it’s probably easier than you think.
 It shouldn’t feel forced at all, the point is that it’s supposed to make you feel good!
-Pajamas and fun socks are totally acceptable here!
-Plaid, leggings, big sweaters, messy buns, a cute nail polish color… whatever feels most comfortable and charming to you.
+Pajamas and fun socks are totally acceptable here.
+Leggings, plaid, big sweaters, messy buns, a cute nail polish color… whatever feels most comfortable and charming to you.

 Here’s the thing.
 Everyone needs some hygge in their life.
 There’s a reason why Denmark is one of the best places in the world to live.
 It’s not about ideal warm climates, or big houses and lots of material possessions.
 It’s about putting your phone down and stopping (Not just slowing down, it’s a stop sign not a yield sign!) to appreciate what’s around you.
 Especially when it comes to the people in your life!
 We work hard, yes there is joy in that too, but we’re also intentionally grateful for every single little thing.
 Even freezing cold snow days.